rockholla/terraform-packer-workshop/intermediate-terraform/exercises/06/README.md

 ```

-We have some input variables, they get passed in to the template, and rendered accordingly to produced a string.
-In most cases, this sort of thing is used for things like `aws_instance` provider ec2 instance user-data.
+We have some input variables, they get passed in to the template, and rendered accordingly to produce a string.
+In most cases, this sort of thing is used for resources like `aws_instance` and it's [user_data argument](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance#user_data).
 So, you can render templated-muti-string-content for other things to ingest.

 Let's look at it as as standard terraform output nonetheless...